Block 18 Section 35 Deakin (177 Strickland Crescent)

 Barwon Investments, lessee of Block 18 Section 35 Deakin (177 Strickland Crescent), has engaged Purdon Planning to undertake community consultation in relation to a proposed building refurbishment and extension at 177 Strickland Crescent, Deakin.

-Works will be undertaken in separate stages with Stage One including building refurbishment (exempt from DA) and development of a small back of house services area.
+Works will be undertaken in separate stages with Stage One including building refurbishment (exempt from DA) and development of a new back of house area requiring DA services area.
 A Second Stage (lodged as part of a separate DA) will then involve construction of a building extension at the northern end of the site (fronting Strickland) which will be three storeys.
 The extension will be comprised of a ground level parking area plus two storeys of consulting rooms above).

 The building will be utilised as a new state of the art mental health facility which will deliver much needed mental health beds to the ACT.
 At present there is a significant shortage of mental health beds with many people having to seek care as far as NSW or Victoria due to the lack of services available locally.
 There are also no mental health beds for adolescents, so these patients are being treated in general paediatric wards or in the adult mental health ward.